kgeoffrey/AutoHedge.jl/README.md

 # AutoHedge.jl
 This Julia package provides an implementation of automatic options hedging using automatic differentiation for obtaining the [Greeks](https://en.wikipedia.org/wiki/Greeks_(finance)).
-The package allows users to easily create and backtest complicated hedging strategies for a portfolio of European Options and the underlying asset.
+The package allows users to easily create and backtest complicated hedging strategies for a portfolio of European Options and thier underlying asset.

 ## Installation
 To install the package, simply run the following command in the Julia REPL: